inferno-framework/inferno-reference-server/README.md

 Once that is done, you can run an instance of the fhir-reference server using `mvn jetty:run`.
 You should be able to go to localhost:8080 to see information about the fhir server

 To populate the database with sample data, run `ruby upload.rb` Note: make sure the jetty server is running, and that the FHIR_SERVER variable at the top of upload.rb is correct

+## Using Inferno

+To run with Inferno, the client_id is SAMPLE_CLIENT_ID

+With Inferno, not everything is supported :

+OpenID Connect tests are not supported